 Typically, you will have access to Root as well as Secure Shell (SSH) and Secure File Transfer Protocol (SFTP).
 Most managed providers also supply a software installer, such as Softaculous, to install popular server software and Content Management Systems (CMS).
 WordPress is one such CMS easily installed on a VPS.

 VPS hosting will usually have a set allocation of resources to each server instance.
 Most VPS offerings are single-tenant, which means RAM, CPU cores, and storage are specific to a single user/owner instead of shared among many users.
 Operating system options include multiple flavors of Linux as well as Windows.

 A considerable advantage of VPS Hosting is the low-level access you get to the server.
 Having root access and being able to interact with the Operating System and server stack allows customization of the server in addition to your sites and applications.
 Managed web hosting providers give you support for most server-side functions.

-Another advantage of VPS Hosting is the ability to upgrade to achieve more resources when needed.
+Another advantage of virtual servers is the ability to upgrade to achieve more resources when needed.
 How you upgrade the server varies between providers, but most have options to get you the performance you need.

 Disadvantages of VPS Hosting

 VPS Hosting provides many positives, but depending on your needs, there may be some things that don’t work for you.
 Some people are intimidated by the amount of access you get with a VPS.

 You don’t have to be a System Administrator to have a WordPress virtual server, but some degree of technical aptitude is needed.